 Investigator gauges put AWS ‘s piece of the pie for cloud framework as-a-benefit (IaaS) remains at 33.8 percent, while its three greatest rivals: Microsoft Azure, Google Cloud and IBM have a joined piece of the pie of 30.8 percent, as indicated by experts at Canalys.
 Not awful for an organization that was once viewed as a ‘hazardous wager’ for

 Technological advances have been good for documentation but they are less so for negotiations.
-Like a fine wine, some negotiations require time to come to reach their prime.
+Like a fine Digital signature online, some negotiations require time to come to reach their prime.
 Negotiating, an art, should not be rushed.
 There is a inherently natural pace to the process and circumventing that relegates it to base bartering.

 The compressed time of today’s electronically connected world takes the finesse out of negotiating.
 If you want to barter, succumb to nano-second technology.
 If you want to negotiate, make face-to-face meetings a part of your strategy and save the time-saving technology for procedural matters.